andrscrrn/pizza-guy/README.md

 ```

 ## Want a demo?
 You can try out this module without any hassle.
 Just run `npm run demo` and you're all set.
+You can also run `npm run demo:large` if you want to try it with more files.

 Demo files are located in `demo/index.js` and downloaded images will be located in `demo/downloaded-images`